 For example, the Children’s Hospital Oakland Research Institute, in partnership with ViaCord, will bank a baby’s cord blood for free if a sibling needs it at the time of the baby’s birth.
 Some private banks, such as Cord Blood Registry, Cryo-Cell, and ViaCord, have similar programs.

 2. You are a rare species: It’s a known fact that ethnically diverse babies may have a harder time finding a public match than, say, a bunch of whiteys.
 If you are an Irish/Inuit married to a Polynesian/Brazilian (for example), I’d suspect your babe’s blood would be a better candidate for private banking than the average bear.

-African Americans or African American mixes, your babies’ cord blood is extra in demand.
+Cord blood from individuals with any African American heritage is in extra demand.
 “African-American patients who need bone marrow transplantation have an especially hard time finding an unrelated bone marrow donor.”

 The Argument AGAINST